 OGI Internship in Organic Horticulture

 The OGI Internship in Organic Horticulture is a unique springboard into a career in organic horticulture.
-The programme consists of a paid, practical work placement on an Irish organic horticulture host farm, supported by a training programme, including a series of workshops and farm walks with experts across the country, and a classroom-based QQI Level 5 Organic Principles & Standards module.
+The programme consists of a paid, practical work placement on an Irish organic horticulture host farm, supported by a training programme, and a QQI Level 5 Organic Principles & Standards module.
+The programme starts in March and finishes in October every year.

 Build your career in organic horticulture with an internship on some of Ireland’s best organic farms.